What is Bursitis?

 You can suffer from bursitis in joints such as the shoulder, elbow, hip, and knee.
-Also, the Achilles tendon is another area where you may encounter bursitis.
-Near the elbow, the common name is tennis elbow or golfer’s elbow.
-And when it is near the knee is may be called clergyman’s knee.
+Also, your Achilles tendon is another area where you may develop bursitis.
+When bursitis occurs near your elbow, the common name is tennis elbow or golfer’s elbow.
+Bursitis near your knee is sometimes called clergyman’s knee.

 Tenderness and pain are the initial bursitis symptoms you will experience.
 The feeling may be from a dull ache to a severe shooting pain.
 In the more extreme cases you may suffer from a lack of the ability move the joint, often called frozen shoulder for that joint.

 Trochanteric Bursitis: This is bursitis of the outer hip.
 There are 2 bursas in each hip.
 There is one on the outside of the hip and one on the inside.
 Trochanteric bursitis is an inflammation of the trochanteric bursa which is on the outside of the hip.
 The condition is often caused by overuse in walking, running or bicycling or through injury.

 Chronic Bursitis: In its simplest meaning chronic defines a condition as a long-term occurrence.
 In most instances with some home care, bursitis will subside and eventually, the area will return to the normal state with no pain.
 But if the bursitis continues over time, know that with medical assistance the condition can be treated.
 The underlying cause of the chronic disease must be first established.